miking-lang/miking/README.md

 ```

-Here we defined a recursive function `fact`, by using the fixed-point combinator `fix`.
+We define a recursive function `fact` by using the fixed-point combinator `fix`.
 This means that when the inner `fact` will "copy itself", thus resulting in a recursive call.

-See the [prelude] documentations for details on `eqi`, `muli`, and `subi`.
+See the [prelude](doc/prelude.md) documentation for details on `eqi`, `muli`, and `subi`.

 ### Tuples

 Product types are expressed using tuples.
 An n-tuple is defined using syntax `(e_1, ..., e_n)` where `e_1` to `e_n` are MCore expressions.
-Extracting a value from a tuple (projection) is performed using an expression `e.n` where `e` is the expression that is evaluated into a tuple, and `n` is an integer number representing the index of element in the tuple.
+Extracting a value from a tuple (projection) is performed using an expression `e.n` where `e` is the expression that is evaluated into a tuple, and `n` is an integer number representing the index of an element in the tuple.
 The first intex in a tuple is `0`.

 For instance, in the MCore expression

 ```
-let t = (1+2, "hi", 80) in
+let t = (addi 1 2, "hi", 80) in
 utest t.0 with 3 in
 utest t.1 with "hi" in
 utest t.2 with 80 in
 ()
 ```
-we create a 3-tuple `t` and projects out its values.
+we create a 3-tuple `t` and project out its values.
 Note that the different elements of a tuple can have different types.
 In this case, tuple `t` has type `(Int, String, Int)`.

 ### Data Types and `match` expressions

-Sum types or variant types are constructed using a `con` expressions (constructor expressions).
+Sum types or variant types are constructed using `con` expressions (constructor expressions).
 In contrast to most other functional languages, the introduction of a new data type and the introduction of constructors are separated.
 For instance, the expression

 ```
 type Tree in